Peddler

 Peddler is a Ruby interface to the Amazon Selling Partner API (SP-API).
 The SP-API enables Amazon sellers and vendors to programmatically access their data on orders, shipments, payments, and more.

-Peddler is automatically generated from the Open API models provided by Amazon.
+Peddler is automatically generated from the latest Open API models provided by Amazon.

 To begin using the Amazon SP-API, you must register as a developer and register your application.
 Once registered, obtain your Login with Amazon (LWA) credentials to access your own or other selling partners' data.